buczekEngineering/Stroke-Prediction-Application/README.md

 4. Solving Class Imbalance Problem
 5. Cross Validation and Hyperparameter Search
 6. Creating a model
-7. Writing tests for different levels:  input data, feature engineering, effectiveness of different pipelines
+7. Writing unit tests for: input data, feature engineering and preprocessing steps
 8. Serialization
-9. Deployment on Heroku
+9. Deployment on Heroku and with Docker
 10. Testing in shadow mode (production environment)